For students in Years 10, 11 and 12, VET qualifications not delivered at their own school may be available at either:

 - First round applications will close on Friday 8 September 2023.

-- Once applications have been received, the relevant TTC/TSC will contact the school to confirm details provided by the student and determine viability of running courses (subject to there being sufficient student numbers).
-The TTC/TSC will notify schools if the student’s application has been successful and provide further information about course schedules, days and times.
+- Once applications have been received, the relevant Training Centre will contact the school to confirm details provided by the student and determine viability of running courses (subject to there being sufficient student numbers).
+The Training Centre will notify schools if the student’s application has been successful and provide further information about course schedules, days and times.

 - Once enrolments have been confirmed at the beginning of the year, Sydney Catholic Schools will invoice schools for the student levy.